 Limited to 12 travelers...We think Kenya has the BEST game parks!
 Our tour begins in Nairobi & finishes on the Indian Ocean coast in Mombasa

 Join us!!
 This is the trip of a lifetime!
-Our tour Kenya tour highlights the best of Kenya’s game parks and finishes on the Indian Ocean coast in Mombasa
+Our African safari highlights the best of Kenya’s game parks and finishes on the Indian Ocean coast in Mombasa.

-HIGHLIGHTS: Masai Mara, Lake Navaisha, Lake Nakuru, Aberdares, Samburu, Amboseli, Tsavo West & Mombasa.
+HIGHLIGHTS: Masai Mara, Lake Naivasha, Lake Nakuru, Aberdares, Samburu, Amboseli, Tsavo West & Mombasa.